Day Trading With Less Than $25K: Loopholes & Alternatives

 There is nothing wrong with day trading.
 I do it, but I also swing trade.
 Both are viable ways to trade.
 If you lack the skill or capital to day trade, swing trading is an alternative.

-Final Word On Day Trading With Less Than $25K
+Final Word On Day Trading With Less Than $25KCopy link to section

 If you really want to take full advantage of day trading stocks, save up the $25,000 plus a little extra so you don’t fall below the threshold as soon as you have a losing trade.